Sven Schwarz Sets Euro Record 7:38.12 For German 800 Crown As Berkhahn's Magdeburg Might Flexes Collective Muscle

 Schwarz, previous best 7:41.77, celebrated his victory in the knowledge that he's the first German to set a European record at the German Championships since Paul Biedermann's 200m freestyle in 2009.
 Märtens shaved 0.11sec off Biedermann's Rome 2009 shiny suit 400m World record in 3:39.96 in Stockholm and then backed up with a 3:40.6 win in the 400m yesterday:

 Schwarz punched the air with his fists as he realised the record time on the board was his.
-The 23-year-old from Waspo 98 Hannover and coached by Bernd Bewrkhahn at the Magdeburg performance centre with the other three men mentioned above, outpaced training partners Wellbrock, on 7:43.79, and Klemet (home club SG Frankfurt), on 7:44.61.
+The 23-year-old from Waspo 98 Hannover and coached by Bernd Berkhahn at the Magdeburg performance centre with the other three men mentioned above, outpaced training partners Wellbrock, on 7:43.79, and Klemet (home club SG Frankfurt), on 7:44.61.

 No other swim program in the world has ever had four men racing 7:38, 7:39, 7:43 (with a career best 7:39) and 7:44 in one season when backed up by two junior training partners waiting in the wings on 7:51.04, German junior record holder Johannes Liebmann, and Arne Schubert (2005 born), who's 7:51.29 set a German age record.